web-shuriken/web-shuriken/README.md

 Started #100DyasOfCodeChallenge back in September and came across a great supportive community.
 Then ran into School Of Code, applied and was accepted.

-- 🔭 School of Code student.
+- 🔭 School of Code cohort 12 student.
+- Hackathon week 1 - Create a rock, paper, scissors game.
+Got the basic functionality done but no UI just console.log
+- Hackathon week 2 - Use an API to create a frontend for it.
+With my pair we created a trivia game.
+10 questions round.
 - 🌱 With it Im learning all I can regarding web technology, 1 technology at a time.
 - 👯 Collaboration on here still new to me so if you have a Readme which needs updating or maybe JS bug testing let us work together.
 - 📫 How to reach me: